assarbertil/penthouse-dashboard/README.md

 - News API
 - Twitter

-Note that some of the APIs need a paid subscription to work outside of localhost.
+> Note!
+Some of the APIs need a paid subscription to work outside of localhost.

 Clone the repo and create your own `.env` file in the root directory with these key values: